AbdeltwabMF/devault/README.md

 ### :yellow_circle: Prerequisites

+#### :package: Package manager

 This project uses `npm` as a package manager

 ```sh
 pacman -S npm
 ```

+#### :key: Environment Variables

+To run this project, you will need to add the following environment variables to your `.env` file

+`PRIVATE_KEY`
+`ROPSTEN_URL`

+To generate those keys you will need to:
+- 1. create infura account
+- 2. create a new ethereum node
+- 3. copy the private key to .env
+- 4. copy ropsten url to .env

+`SMART_CONTRACT_ADDRESS_ROPSTEN`

+This variable will be set later by the deployment script

 ### :wrench: Run for development